 The challenge is intensified for participants in the main "load-bearing" category who will carry a 35lb(15.8kg) load across the course.
 Those who still wish to test themselves on the course without carrying a load, may enter in the "clean fatigue" category.
 You may Walk, TAB, Run or crawl the course, but it must be completed in under 6 hours!

 A support team of Marshals and Directing Staff will monitor progress of the participants throughout the course, whilst intermittent Check Points will record progress and monitor participant welfare.

-A recommended itinerary of required equipment and rations will be provided in the Event Pack two weeks prior to the Event.
-For those who require guidance or a refresher in Navigation and associated skills, a pre-event Navigation Day Course can be organised at the participant’s request.
+A recommended itinerary of required equipment and rations will be provided in the Event Pack 5 days prior to the Event.
+For those who require guidance or a refresher in Navigation and associated skills, a pre-event Navigation Day Course can be organised at the participant's request.

-Please note, this event is held in the height of summer and is classified in a “Extreme/Hi-Endurance” category, which requires the participants to possess a high level of fitness, have extensive experience in similar long distance trekking events, possess advanced navigational skills and a high level of physical/metal resolve to undertake and successfully complete the event in such exposed wilderness terrain with the good possibility of heat and associated elements of the summer being against you.
+Please note, this event is held in Summer and is classified in a "Hard" category, which requires the participants to possess a high level of fitness, have extensive experience in similar long distance trekking events, possess good navigational skills and a high level of physical/metal resolve to undertake and successfully complete the event in such exposed wilderness terrain with the good possibility of all the elements of the season being against you.

 It is mandatory that all participants wear appropriate clothing to suit mountain terrain and weather conditions, carry the essential personal safety and navigational equipment with a full understanding of its respective use, carry/consume hi-calorie food and adequate water to sustain themselves during the event in both Entry Categories of the event.

-A memento of the event will be given to all participants, whilst the 1st, 2nd & 3rd best times over the course will receive certificate for their efforts in both categories.
+A unique memento of the event will be given to all participants who successfully complete the event, whilst the 1st, 2nd & 3rd best times over the course will receive a unique certificate for their efforts in both categories.

 • CATERGORY: Hard/Hi-Endurance